briansunter/graph/site/src/content/logseq/why-clojure.md

 ## Concurrency

- that Moore's Law is ending, we can't rely on speed increases of a single core anymore.
+Now that Moore's Law is ending, we can't rely on speed increases of a single core anymore.
 We need to write code that can take advantage of multiple cores and correctly run in parallel.

 I feel bad about using languages like Python or Javascript that are single inherently single-threaded.
 Languages like Java or C++, which weren't designed with concurrency, are hard to use correctly.